FAQs About IBC Meetings and Minutes

 What are acceptable modes of convening IBCs?
 May IBCs conduct official business by email?

-One approach acceptable for satisfying the NIH Guidelines is the traditional face-to-face meeting.
+One approach acceptable for satisfying the transparency provisions of NIH Guidelines is via traditional in-person meetings.
 Another is for institutions to use technology, such as teleconferencing or videoconferencing, which is often more convenient for participants.
 Techniques such as teleconferencing or videoconferencing still allow the institution to create a written record of the meeting and to provide access through dial-in services, thereby fulfilling the expectations of the NIH Guidelines.
 Email can nonetheless be an important tool to aid the IBC in conducting certain activities.
 For example, it is acceptable for institutions to use email for distribution of protocol materials, to conduct pre-meeting reviews, to poll members about particular matters, and other similar tasks.
 However, when IBC members are voting on protocol approvals or otherwise conducting official business, they are expected to meet together in a manner whereby minutes are taken to record the committee’s actions and to document its fulfillment of IBC duties as articulated in the NIH Guidelines.

 What constitutes an appropriate quorum for the purpose of convening an IBC meeting?